senisioi/rolegal/README.md

 ## Training Data

 The following data is used for training:
+1. A clean version of [MARCELL Romanian legislative corpus](https://marcell-project.eu/deliverables.html) used to train floret embeddings using hashing bucket size: 100000, vector dimensions: 280, 4-grams and 5-grams of characters
 1. [Romanian universal dependency treebank annotations](https://github.com/UniversalDependencies) to train parsers, part of speech taggers, and lemmatizers; this dataset is essential for training a model that can identify different morphological forms of the same word (e.g., achizitii, achizitie, achizitia etc.) which depend strongly on the part of speech the word has in the particular context; combining this data with the embeddings trained previously on MARCELL corpus will result in a more robust model for legal document processing
-2. [LegalNERo corpus](https://zenodo.org/record/7025333/) released by the Research Institute for Artificial Intelligence "Mihai Draganescu" of the Romanian Academy that contains Named Entity annotations for different entity types: Legal, Persons, Locations, Organizations, and Time entities; useful to increase the model’s robustness to legal documents and to be able to identify mentions to legal acts as entities.
+1. [LegalNERo corpus](https://zenodo.org/record/7025333/) released by the Research Institute for Artificial Intelligence "Mihai Draganescu" of the Romanian Academy that contains Named Entity annotations for different entity types: Legal, Persons, Locations, Organizations, and Time entities; useful to increase the model’s robustness to legal documents and to be able to identify mentions to legal acts as entities.
-3. [RoNEC corpus]( https://github.com/dumitrescustefan/ronec) or Romanian Named Entity corpus; useful to identify Persons, Organizations and several other entities in documents.
+1. [RoNEC corpus]( https://github.com/dumitrescustefan/ronec) or Romanian Named Entity corpus; useful to identify Persons, Organizations and several other entities in documents.
 Currently, at version 2.0, holds 12330 sentences with over 0.5M tokens, annotated with 15 classes, to a total of 80.283 distinctly annotated entities.

 | Feature | Description |